Reports

 • Formatting (cell, font color, background color, bold text, and so on) in a report is based on the formatting in the source sheet.

-• Cells containing formulas can't be modified from a report.
+• You can’t modify cells containing formulas from a report.
 You must modify them in the source sheet.

-• Pulling a lot of data into a report can increase load times.
-Add filters to your report to reduce the data and decrease load times.
-Learn more about report criteria.
+• Pulling numerous data into a report can increase load times.
+Add filters to your report to reduce the data and decrease load times. .

 You can't edit end dates for rows in underlying sheets in the report because they're automatically calculated based on the dependency settings.
 Edit the start date and duration in the source sheet to automatically recalculate the end date.

 You can't edit the start date of a task driven by a predecessor from a report.
-You can instead change the start date or duration of the predecessor task to automatically recalculate the dates associated with dependent tasks.
+Instead, change the start date or duration of the predecessor task to automatically recalculate the dates associated with dependent tasks.